Qubilah Shabazz

 Qubilah Bahiyah Shabazz (born December 25, 1960) is the second daughter of Malcolm X and Betty Shabazz.
 In 1965, she witnessed the assassination of her father by three gunmen.
-She was arrested in 1995 in connection with an alleged plot to kill Louis Farrakhan, by then the leader of the Nation of Islam whom she believed was responsible for the assassination of her father.
+She was arrested in 1995 in connection with an alleged plot to kill Louis Farrakhan, by then the leader of the Nation of Islam, who she believed was responsible for the assassination of her father.
 She has maintained her innocence.
 She accepted a plea agreement under which she was required to undergo psychological counseling and treatment for her substance use disorders to avoid a prison sentence.

 Early years

-Shabazz was born in Brooklyn, New York in 1960.
+Shabazz was born in Brooklyn, New York, in 1960.
 Her father named her after Kublai Khan.
-Photographer and film-maker Gordon Parks was her godfather.
+Photographer and filmmaker Gordon Parks was her godfather.

 In February 1965, when Qubilah was four years old, she roused her parents in the middle of the night with her screams: the family's house had been set on fire.
 One week later, together with her mother and sisters, she witnessed the assassination of her father.

 As a youth, Qubilah Shabazz attended a Quaker-run summer camp called "Farm and Wilderness" in Vermont.
 At age 11, she became a Quaker, converting from Islam.
 With her sisters, she joined Jack and Jill, a social club for the children of well-off African Americans.
 As a teenager, Shabazz attended the United Nations International School in Manhattan.

 After high school, she enrolled at Princeton University but was uncomfortable there, feeling that the white students were shunning her and that the African-American students resented her apparent lack of interest in their efforts to force the university to divest its investments in South Africa.
 She left Princeton after two semesters and moved to Paris, where she studied at the Sorbonne and worked as a translator.
 In Paris, she met an Algerian man with whom she had a child, Malcolm, in 1984.
 Their relationship subsequently ended.

 When Malcolm was a few months old, Qubilah Shabazz moved with him to Los Angeles.
 In 1986, they went to New York City, where they lived in a series of apartments in bad neighborhoods.
-Shabazz drifted from city to city and job to job, supporting herself by waiting tables, selling advertising for a directory, telemarketing, and proof-reading texts at a law firm.
+Shabazz drifted from city to city and job to job, supporting herself by waiting tables, selling advertising for a directory, telemarketing, and proofreading texts at a law firm.
 She began to drink heavily, and her mother and sisters often cared for Malcolm while Shabazz lived with various friends.